Close Menu

 2. Serum albumin of 3.0 g/dL or less, present on at least two evaluations at least 60 days apart; or

-3. Clinically documented tender abdominal mass palpable on physical examination with abdominal pain or cramping that is not completely controlled by prescribed narcotic medication, present on at least two evaluations at least 60 days apart; or
+3. Clinically documented tender abdominal mass palpable on physical examination with pain or cramps that are not completely controlled by narcotic medication, present on at least two evaluations at least 60 days apart; or

 4. Perineal disease with a draining abscess or fistula, with pain that is not completely controlled by prescribed narcotic medication, present on at least two evaluations at least 60 days apart; or